-This entails determining the beginning water composition, selecting a target water composition, and selecting an appropriate water treatment technology to achieve the desired composition change.
+This entails determining the beginning water composition, selecting a target, and selecting an appropriate water treatment technology to achieve the desired composition change.
 Let’s find out with Helena.

 Cupping with a Variety of Waters

 The water compositions used in the World Barista Championships (WBC) in Melbourne in 2013 and Rimini in 2014 are also shown for reference (data from Colonna-Dashwood and Hendon, 2015).
 The following two coffees were utilized in the experiment:

-- La Argelia farm, Tolima area, 1580e1900 m, Colombia, washing process, Caturra and Castillo, screen size 15,
+- La Argelia farm, Tolima area, 1580e1900 m, Colombia, the washing process, Caturra and Castillo, screen size 15,

-- Lagoa Formosa farm, Minas Gerais region, 1000e1200 m, natural process, yellow bourbon, Tupi, Icatu, and Yellow catuai, screen size 16e18.
+- Lagoa Formosa farm, Minas Gerais region, 1000e1200 m, natural process, yellow bourbon, Tupi, Icatu, and Yellow actual, screen size 16e18.

 In a blind tasting session, the coffees were prepared using the SCAA cupping protocol with minor changes to the sensory attributes: At 93°C, 13.8 g of freshly ground coffee was combined with 250 mL water.
-Scores for fragrance, homogeneity and clean cup were not considered.
+Scores for fragrance, homogeneity, and clean cup were not considered.
 On a scale of 1e10, the sweetness was assessed.

 Decarbonization of water and extraction of espresso

 For example, lowering the alkalinity by 200 ppm CaCO3 alkalinity will result in an increase of 176 mg/L in dissolved carbon dioxide.
-As a result, if we extract a double espresso with 15 g of Arabica coffee that has been freshly ground (2 min) within 1 h after roasting using 30 g of decarbonized water, the water will add an additional 20% to the carbon dioxide already present in the coffee grounds.
+As a result, if we extract a double espresso with 15 g of Arabica coffee that has been freshly ground (2 min) within one h after roasting using 30 g of decarbonized water, the water will add 20% to the carbon dioxide already present in the coffee grounds.